Joe Nuxhall: Early life

 Nuxhall was born and raised in Hamilton, Ohio.
 During World War II, many regular baseball players were unavailable while serving in the military.
 Meanwhile, Nuxhall was the biggest member of the ninth grade class in Hamilton at 6 ft 2 in and 190 lb—a left-hander with a hard fastball, but not much control.
-Already playing in a semi-pro league with his father for a few years, scouts looking to fill out the Reds' depleted roster were following Orville Nuxhall, Joe's father, in 1943.
+Nuxhall was playing in a semi-pro league with his father for a few years.
+Scouts looking to fill out the Reds' depleted roster were following Orville Nuxhall, Joe's father, in 1943.
 But they were informed that the elder Nuxhall was not interested in signing a professional contract because of his five children.
 The scouts then became interested in Joe, who was only 14 at the time.
 After waiting until the following year's basketball season was over, Nuxhall signed a major league contract with the Reds on February 18, 1944.
 General manager Warren Giles intended to wait until school was over in June to add him to the team, but more of his players were inducted into the service in the spring.
 With permission from his high school principal, Nuxhall was in uniform with the team on Opening Day.

 Teenage debut

 On June 10, 1944, the Reds were playing the first place (and eventual World Series champions) St. Louis Cardinals at Crosley Field and were trailing 13–0 in the ninth inning when Manager Bill McKechnie called on Nuxhall for mop-up relief.
 He started well, retiring the first batter he faced, shortstop George Fallon, on a groundout.
 But he was unable to get out of the inning, yielding five walks, two hits, one wild pitch and five runs.
 He spent the rest of the 1944 season in the minor leagues.
-But unlike Jake Eisenhart, who made his debut for the Reds the same day by getting the last out of the frame, Nuxhall returned to pitch in the majors.
+But unlike Jake Eisenhart, who made his debut for the Reds the same day by getting the last out of the frame but didn't return to the major league level after 1944, Nuxhall later returned to pitch in the majors eight years later in 1952.

 Nuxhall remains the youngest individual to play in a major league game in history.
 During Nuxhall's lifetime, it was believed that a 14-year-old named Fred Chapman pitched five innings in one 1887 game.
 But in 2009, the Society for American Baseball Research discovered that Chapman's first name and age were both incorrect.
 The 1887 player was actually named Frank Chapman, and he was 25 at the time of his only major league appearance.
 There have also been sources listing a Billy Geer, who played for the 1874 New York Mutuals of the National Association, as being born in 1859; but this is questionable as well, as is whether the National Association was a major league.

 Joe Reliford, a 12-year-old batboy for the Class D Fitzgerald Pioneers, became the youngest person ever to play in a professional baseball game in 1952, when he was called on to pinch-hit.